Feature #1679

 there was some failure talking to the MGW, or why exactly the radio channel was closed, ...

-Updated by keith about 5 years ago
+Updated by keith over 5 years ago

 http://git.osmocom.org/osmo-sip-connector/tree/src/call.h#n47